thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 ## Configuring state for Water Flow Meter

-We still need to set up the state for the "Water Flow Meter" device.
+Finally, we will configure the state for the "Water Flow Meter" device.
 We will add a card widget to display the average water consumption per hour, a chart widget to display water consumption data over the last 12 hour, and the device's battery level widget.

 ### Water consumption per hour